kalyptein/gametools/data/adventures/Arden-Vul Keys/SL6 - Drowned Canyon/Areas - SL6.md

 ### SL6-98: Tomb of Psallion the Logothete (Dry)

-The once-important logothete, Psallion the Red, built this tomb for himself during the waning days of the Archontean tomb-building period (during the archonate of Borsella Iron-Fist).
-Psallion had area SL6-97 constructed as a red-herring, and stocked it with the sarcophagi of two minor archons of the previous century.
-The narrow stairs and corridor from SL6-97 are 8’ tall and undecorated.
+* The once-important logothete, Psallion the Red, built this tomb during the waning days of the Archontean tomb-building period (during the archonate of Borsella Iron-Fist).
+	* Psallion had SL6-97 constructed as a red-herring, and stocked it with the sarcophagi of two minor archons of the previous century.
+* The narrow stairs and corridor from SL6-97 are 8’ tall and undecorated.

-Trap (falling block): The corridor leading to Psallion’s tomb (SL6-98) has a falling block trap.
-If tripped a 5’ cube of granite drops from the ceiling, inflicting 8-48 HP damage on the intruder; successfully rolling 3d6 under DEX indicates half damage.
-If triggered, the trap completely blocks access to the tomb; those wishing to enter it will need picks, mauls, and other equipment.
+	* The corridor has a falling block trap (5' cube falls, 8d8, 3d6 under DEX for half; completely blocks access to the tomb).

-Psallion’s Tomb: Psallion’s tomb is compact, but richly decorated.
-The west wall includes a beautiful mosaic showing a detailed image of an old-style logothete’s office.
-The logothete (Psallion), dressed in cerulean tunic, sits on a dais to the right of the scene, while lesser officials (chartoularii) count coins using abacuses and petitioners gesture pitifully at the logothete.
-On the east wall is a standard depiction of a (female) archon; the archon wears her toga and cradles fasces and a baculus.
-The only nod to a specific archon is the fact that her face is grimly set and she’s shaking a fist over her shoulder (Borsella Iron-Fist).
+* Psallion’s tomb is compact, but richly decorated.
+	* West wall mosaic: a detailed image of an old-style logothete’s office.
+		* The logothete (Psallion), in a cerulean tunic, sits on a dais to the right of the scene.
+Lesser officials (chartoularii) count coins using abacuses, and petitioners gesture pitifully at the logothete.
+	* East wall mosaic: a standard depiction of a female archon.
+		* She sits with her toga, fasces and a baculus.
+The only nod to a specific archon is that her face is grimly set and she’s shaking a fist over her shoulder (Borsella Iron-Fist).

-The sarcophagus is a beautiful marble affair carved elaborately with images of chartoularii and logothetes.
-The lid is sealed and requires an open doors check to remove.
-Inside is a second, wooden, sarcophagus with gilt and lapis decoration showing a pudgy man of late middle years, with shoulder-length hair and a pug nose.
-Inside is Psallion’s mummified body, along with much treasure.
+	* The sarcophagus (sealed, open doors) is a beautiful marble affair, carved elaborately with images of chartoularii and logothetes.
+		* Inside: a second, wooden, sarcophagus with gilt and lapis decoration showing a pudgy man of late middle years, with shoulder-length hair and a pug nose.

-Secret Door (north): The door leading to SL6-97 is easy to find (1 in 4) and opens from this side by pressing an easily-discovered square panel on the riser of the first stair leading south.

-Secret Door (South): The door leading to SL6-96 is easy to locate from this side (1 in 4).
-It opens by locating and pulling a wire that is concealed in the seam between wall and ceiling.

-Treasure:
-The mummy wears a brooch of shielding (with 45 points of damage reduction remaining), a circlet of persuasion, and a set of exquisite jade bracelets, arm bands, and torc (the set is worth 12,500 gp).
-Scattered around the mummy are 3,333 ancient silver pennies (see Arden Vul items), a scroll of protection from petrification and a scroll of stone to flesh.
+			* Inside: Psallion’s mummified body.
+It wears a brooch of shielding (45 points of damage reduction remaining), a circlet of persuasion, a set of exquisite jade bracelets, arm bands, and torc (12,500 gp).
+Scattered around the mummy are 3,333 ancient silver pennies, a scroll of protection from petrification and a scroll of stone to flesh.
+	* Secret Door (north, to SL6-97): easy to find (1 in 4), pressing a square panel on the riser of the first stair leading south opens it.
+	* Secret Door (south, to SL6-96): easy to locate from this side (1 in 4), pulling a wire concealed in the seam between wall and ceiling opens it.